vashshawn/lubec-faucet/README.md

 ## 🚀 Fork & Deploy Your Own

 ### Prerequisites
-- A Solana token on Devnet
+- A Solana token on Mainnet
 - Wallet keypair with tokens
 - Vercel account (free)